 4.03 Identification.
 Units shall be identified by the Building number, the determination of which shall be as specified on the concept plan, as updated from time to time, or as identified by any Bylaws or other documents, incorporated into this Declaration, by reference; every deed, lease, mortgage or other instrument may legally describe a Unit by the Unit number, and such description shall be good and sufficient for all purposes as defined in the Act.

 General Use; Non-Habitation.
 The Units, Limited Common Elements, and Common Elements of the Condominium shall be used for storage and small business generally described herein; at no time shall the Property be considered for residential or habitation uses or uses that would be contrary to the general welfare and economic prosperity of the community.
+At no time shall any use violate any municipal ordinances.

 Concept Uses.
 For purposes of this Declaration, the following uses are envisioned for the Units: